trussworks/trussels-guide/docs/trussels.md

 # First week
 ## Resource: Employee directory
 Want to know who you’re working with? :lock:[Here's a complete list of Trussels](https://docs.google.com/spreadsheets/d/1KqJSQX4fEZ2_ia4GyJ-51GXCJ-2w29ygNfLH4W6PDFk/edit#gid=166180719).
 You can read Trussels’ bios on [our website’s team page](https://truss.works/team/).
-Further along in this guide, you'll take steps to add yourself to the team page.
+More details on how you get added to the team page can be found later in this guide.

 ## Group: Founders
 Truss has three founders: